LLB (Criminal Law) - (Hons)

 - Landlord and Tenant Law (option, 15 credits)

-Many LLB graduates go on to train as a solicitor or barrister.
-As well as qualifying you for this next stage of training, the course also opens the door to many other graduate careers, including roles in business, media, voluntary organisations and non-governmental organisations (NGOs).
-Because of the emphasis in this course on Criminal Law, graduates will be particularly well-placed to practice in firms which specialise in this sector.
+You could go on to train as a solicitor or barrister, after graduating with this LLB course.
+As well as qualifying you for this next stage of training, this course prepares you for other graduate careers, including roles in business, media, voluntary organisations and non-governmental organisations (NGOs).

 Career management is encouraged through reference to the relevant professional bodies, work experience and careers advice.
 Guidance and feedback from an individual personal development profile is provided to prepare you for a professional career.
 Our online vacancy system, Prospects Net illustrates opportunities for part-time, full-time, vacation and voluntary work.